erxes/erxes/docs/docs/components/CollapseContent/collapsecontent.md

 ## API

 <CollapseContentComponent type="APIcollapsecontent" table={[
-  ['contendId', 'string', '', 'Jump to content'],
-  ['* title', 'string', '', 'Title'],
-  ['description', 'node', '', 'Description that will be displayed under title'], ['open', 'boolean', '', 'Activates open function of container and collapse tag'], ['compact', 'boolean', '20px', 'Height of title container'], ['image', 'string', '','Image that will be placed instead of arrows'], ['beforeTitle', 'node','','Node that will be placed left side of title'], ['imageBackground', 'string', '','Background color of image'], ]} />
+  ['contendId', 'string', '', 'Make it able to jump to content'], ['* title', 'string', '', 'Defines the title'], ['description', 'node', '', 'Place a description under the title'], ['open', 'boolean', '', 'Activates open function of container and collapse tag'], ['compact', 'boolean', '', 'Set the padding of title container to 20px.
+Default padding: 20px'], ['image', 'string', '','Place an image instead of arrows'], ['beforeTitle', 'node','','Show content before the title'], ['imageBackground', 'string', '','Change background color of the image'], ]} />